The Ultimate Local SEO Cheat Sheet for Small Businesses

 - Mobile Google searches

-- Third party Google searches
+- Third-party Google searches

 This is why the biggest tip we can give you when setting up your Google My Business account is to make sure to optimize it to its fullest through filling out your entire profile.
 This proves legitimacy to both Google as well as your potential leads!

-Content is incredibly important towards optimizing any website and ranking well within search engines.
+Content is incredibly important for optimizing any website and ranking well within search engines.
 It added to provide information, value, and education, especially with regards to business content.
 There are really only 3 types of content; written, visual & audio.

-Some examples of content may include:
+Some examples of the content may include: